Skip to contents

 selProbMinPlot

 A numerical scalar in [0,1] less than selProbMin.
-Predictors with a selection probability greater than selProbMinPlot but less than selProbMin are shown as bars with color col[2]. selProbMinPlot is useful to include additional predictors in the plot that were not selected according to selProbMin but may be close to that cutoff.
-Setting selProbMinPlot = 0 will create a plot including all predictors.
+Predictors with a selection probability greater than selProbMinPlot but less than selProbMin are shown as bars with color defined in notSelColor. selProbMinPlot is useful in order to include additional predictors in the barplot, that were not selected according to selProbMin but may be close to that cutoff or are simply nice to visualize alongside the selected predictors.
+Setting selProbMinPlot = 0 will include all predictors.

 showSelProbMin